KjellZijlemaker/wscs_tut_2019/Assignment3/part3.1/container2/README.md

 ### Setup, deploy VM & access VM

 There is already a Dockerfile defined.
 Build the image from the Dockerfile.
-To test the commands between two containers, create two images.
-Second image is placed in /container2/.
 For example:

 ```
 docker build --tag=url-shortener .